Dirk Bertels

 • It takes one million carbon atoms to span the diameter of one hair

-• The atom is relative in size to an atom as the apple is to the earth
+• The nucleus is relative in size to an atom as the apple is to the earth

 • The supercomputer can calculate 1015 floating operations per second